yangong17/FormParser/readme.md

 * It was developed using Python, HTML, with snippets of JavaScript and SQL.

-* In this version, it was specifically designed to process job applications to solve the challenge of manually sifting through large volumes of job applications to find the best match
+* Currently, its main function is the ability to identify key-value pairs in job applications, and the capability to analyze and export this data into a csv file.
+For companies without an Applicant Tracking System (ATS), this greatly speeds up the otherwise tedious task of manually processing a stack of applications to find the best fit.

-* The code can be easily tweaked to handle a variety of forms and PDFs with key-value pairs.
+* The code can be further tweaked to handle a variety of forms and PDFs with key-value pairs.

+&nbsp;

 ---